Salento by bikeSalento - PugliaDifficulty path:

 Enjoy at first the beautiful town of Lecce, called the “Florence of the South”, and its surroundings.
 You will cycle through art, culture, traditional and tasty food, wide countrysides, breathtaking coastlines and a surprising nature, the only one able to survive in this extremely sunny and windy land.

-The endless Coasts of Salento
+The endless Coasts of Salento by bike

 Traces of ancient Pilgrim routes